Shoot First, Translate Later.Bon Cop Bad Cop

 - Good Cop/Bad Cop - The method itself is not used, but the movie's title is a play on this.
 Bon is French for Good.

 - Ironically, the French cop would probably be the bad one if they did decide to play Good Cop, Bad Cop.
+Then again, Good Cop, Mauvais Cop doesn't have quite the same ring to it.

 - Half the Man He Used to Be: Unsurprisingly, a corpse impaled on a billboard can't support the weight of two grown men hanging from either side.